reaper47/anemometer-arduino/README.md

 The goals of this project are to:

 1. Display live wind speed data onto an SPI screen
-1. Send the data from the transmitter Arduino to the receiver Arduino
+1. Set up a server to give access to the wind speed variable.

 [Short video overview](https://drive.google.com/open?id=1yNKfoHhbNAwHX3za7skcFMAHot8nph72)